-nCino’s affinity groups are organic, employee-led groups with a focus on building community and belonging among employees and providing resources to the broader nCino community.
-These groups also focus on recruiting diverse talent, professional and leadership development, mentoring and community outreach.
-Each affinity group includes executive sponsorship and a connection to the Diversity and Inclusion Council.
+nCino’s Employee Resource Groups (ERGs) are organic, employee-led groups with a focus on building community and belonging among employees and providing resources to the broader nCino community.
+These groups also focus on recruiting diverse talent, encouraging professional and leadership development, mentoring and community outreach.
+Each ERG includes executive sponsorship and a connection to the Diversity and Inclusion Council.

 The AAPI Alliance kicks off Asian American and Pacific Islander Heritage Month celebrations with a beach clean up

 The AAI Alliance was founded by Roz Williams (Content Marketing Specialist), Angie Vu (Senior Customer Success Manager) and Eric Byun (Adv.
 Analytics Product Manager).